Sabyy027/React-MiniProject-RecipeApp/README.md

 3. Fetch and display recipes on homepage.
 4. Implement recipe details page with data fetching.
 5. Implement search functionality on homepage.
+6. Implement favorites system using Context API and localStorage.